top of page

 PURA Foundation Australia Research

 The PURA Foundation Australia, with the input of scientific and community stakeholders, is developing a strategic research plan to provide additional research for PURA syndrome.
 It is hoped this will help to accelerate understandings, create education materials and aid development of new treatment options for PURA.
-We aim to launch this plan towards the end of 2024.

 Program 1: Natural History Study